 This is what re-cut valves look like - a vast improvement!

 The grinding in process takes a while if doing entirely manually but several decades ago I bought a little device that goes in the end of an electric drill and oscillates the valve which makes grinding in the valves a relatively quick process.
-Mine is a Draper which seems unavailable now but different makes of the tool are available from eBay.
+Mine is a Draper which seems unavailable now but alternative makes of the tool are available from eBay.

 It should only be necessary to use fine grade grinding paste to get a good seal.